massoncheg/forgejo-docs/developer/WORKFLOW.md

 license: 'CC-BY-SA-4.0'
 ---

-Forgejo is a soft fork, i.e. a set of commits applied to the Gitea development branch and the stable branches.
+Forgejo is a set of commits applied to the Gitea development branch and the stable branches.
 On a regular basis those commits are rebased and modified if necessary to keep working.
 All Forgejo commits are merged into a branch from which binary releases and packages are created and distributed.
 The development workflow is a set of conventions Forgejo developers are expected to follow to work together.

-Discussions on how the workflow should evolve happen [in the isssue tracker](https://codeberg.org/forgejo/forgejo/issues?type=all&state=open&labels=&milestone=0&assignee=0&q=%5BWORKFLOW%5D).

 ## Naming conventions